NoahCarnahan/Campaign_Contribution_Heatmap/README.md

 Campaign Contribution Heatmap
 =============================

+This tool creates heatmaps (very very slowly) that show where candidates in the 2012 U.S federal elections recieved contributions from.
+It only maps contributions from individuals; PAC contributions are not included.

 ## Setup

 To run this project, a sql server needs to be running on localhost:8889 (this configuration can of course be changed in the source).
 I used [MAMP](www.mamp.info/‎) for this purpose.
 Import the .sql files from the database directory into a database called HeatmapData.
 Unfortunately, some of the .sql files that should be imported into this database are too large for github.
 I'm currently working out an alternative solution...